 Bolstered by a minimalistic visual delivery and a soundtrack that sounds like Depeche Mode B-sides, Flowing Light’s 200 bite-sized action-puzzles ooze creativity.
 But tedium might set in before you’ve completed the bulk of them.

-Platform: PC, also on Xbox One
+Platform: PC, also on Switch and Xbox One

 Release date: May 7th, 2021